Mazda CX7 Turbo Problems

 At the same time the service is being done, the banjo bolts for the oil feed and oil drain line should also be cleaned out.

-This seems to be particularly true for the CX7 2.3L.
+This seems to be a particular requirement for the CX7 2.3L.

 The above outlines some Mazda CX7 turbo problems, and some ways to help prevent the issue re-occurring.